Xilinx/xup_vitis_network_example/host_xrt/README.md

 # ALVEO VNx C++ Host Code #

-The project allows to access HW kernel and IPs included in XUP VNx (http://github.com/Xilinx/xup_vitis_network_example) from any C++ application.
+The project allows to access HW kernel and IPs included in this repository from any C++ application.
 It runs on Xilinx Runtime Native APIs and gives the user a simplified interface to access and configure the FPGA, read and write IP registers, control kernels execution and access HBM memory buffers.
 To be used with Xilinx Alveo U280 accelerator cards.

 # Classes composition #